Vidvox/vvedu/pages/teaching/teaching_module_3.md

 ### Lesson Overview

-* Animating shapes using control plugins
+* Animating shapes and colors using control plugins
 * “Zooming”
 * Syncing motion to the Clock
 * Dynamic form using Num FX and FX Chains